AndreBremer/mcp-policy-server/docs/POLICY_REFERENCE.md

 # Policy Reference

-Complete reference for § notation syntax and policy file structure.
+Reference for § notation syntax and policy file structure.

-**Note:** Throughout this reference, examples use prefixes like DOC, API, CODE, and GUIDE.
-These are user-defined prefixes you configure in policies.json.
-You can choose any prefix naming scheme that fits your team's organizational structure.
+**Note:** Examples use DOC, API, CODE, and GUIDE prefixes.
+These are user-defined prefixes configured in policies.json.
+Choose any naming scheme that fits your organizational structure.

 ## Overview

-The § (section sign) notation provides a compact, unambiguous way to reference specific sections of policy documentation.
-The system supports single sections, subsections, ranges, and hyphenated prefix extensions.
+The § (section sign) notation references specific policy documentation sections.
+Supports single sections, subsections, ranges, and hyphenated prefix extensions.

 ## Format